 The ministry has deployed several instruments allowing it to add some 2 billion euros of venture capital to the market.
 These instruments include the new ERP/EIF Growth Facility, which is worth 500 million euros, a new co-investment fund called coparion, which is worth 225 million euros, and the ERP/EIF Fund of Fund whose volume has been increased to 1.7 billion euros (including funding from the European Angels Fund).
-We are also working to improve the fiscal environment for venture capital and to facilitate the listing of young, fast-growing companies on the stock exchange.
+In addition, we are also working to improve the fiscal environment for venture capital and to facilitate the listing of young, fast-growing companies on the stock exchange.
+Find out more.

 Securing skilled labour, bringing refugees into vocational training and work